 Sec.
-4-211 Reason to believe a dog is a dangerous dog; summons and confinement.
+4-211 When there is reason to believe a dog is a dangerous dog; summons and confinement.

 If a law enforcement or animal control officer has reason to believe that a dog is a dangerous dog, the following applies: